How Much Is a Phone Bill per Month for One Person?

 Consider unlocked phones for future flexibility

 Unlocked phones — those that are not tied to a specific carrier — make it easier to switch plans when you find a better deal or your needs change.
-While unlocked phones may cost more up front, they allow you the flexibility to seek out lower plan prices, better international options or upgraded perks (like free Netflix or other streaming services).[5], [7]
+While unlocked phones may cost more upfront, they allow you the flexibility to seek out lower plan prices, better international options or upgraded perks (like free Netflix or other streaming services).
+This could help you save money on your monthly phone bill in the long run.[5]
+[7]

-A number of strategies can help you lower your phone bill, from changing carriers to joining a group plan.
+A number of strategies can help you lower the cost of your phone bill per month, from changing carriers to joining a group plan.
 When evaluating new options, try adding up the potential phone costs for the year and comparing it to what you pay with your current plan.
 Successfully managing your cell phone account can even help you build credit if you sign up for services that add bill payments to your credit report.

 Sources